 Kevin is a Smithsonian Institution pre-doctoral fellow and is based in the Bell Lab at NMNH and Fleischer Lab at NZP.
 His fellowship research focuses on the genetic basis of convergent evolution from larviparity to pueriparity in Iberian fire salamanders.

 Kevin swabbing stubborn frogs in the Colombian Páramo

 Ph.D. student Environmental Science, Policy + Management, U.C.
 Berkeley

 Mike was a Smithsonian Institution graduate fellow based in the Bell and de Queiroz Labs at the NMNH summer 2017.
 He collected TONS of morphological data on Lesser Antillean anoles during his visit!
-Mike received a Smithsonian Institution predoctoral fellowship and will be back at NMNH for a year starting in September 2018.
+Mike received a Smithsonian Institution predoctoral fellowship in 2018 to continue his research on genetic and phenotypic convergence in Lesser Antillean anoles at NMNH.

-Maya is an intern in the NSF-REU Natural History Research Experience program at the National Museum of Natural History in the Bell Lab for summer 2018.
-She is working with postdoc Dr. Ryan Schott on molecular evolution of vision genes in frogs.
+Jack is an intern in the NSF-REU Natural History Research Experience program at the National Museum of Natural History in the Bell Lab for summer 2019.
+He is working with postdoc Dr. Ryan Schott on molecular evolution of vision genes across the frog tree of life.